 - The support only covers 9-5 – In-house service teams are great when they’re on your business premises, but what happens when they’re home, and a problem pops up?
 The short working hours are an even more considerable disadvantage if your business is open for extended hours or in cases when your in-house partner goes on vacation.
 You can deal with this by not allowing all of the team to take annual leave simultaneously, but what can you do when someone is sick?

 - The chance of the IT expert resigning – There’s always a chance that your IT expert might leave due to a better offer or whatever else the case might be.
 If they quit, you need to replace them as fast as possible to maintain a solid level of IT support for your company.
 Hiring new experts can take months, and you’ll need to go through numerous CVs, interview various people, etc., all over again.
 And even when you hire a new expert, they’ll need to learn your systems from scratch.
 See what we’re pointing at?

-- The need for outsource IT help – There isn’t one person in the world that knows everything and can help you with all of your IT-related problems.
-In cases of larger IT projects, the chances are that your in-house expert will need outsource IT help.
+- The need for outsourcing IT help – There isn’t one person in the world that knows everything and can help you with all of your IT-related problems.
+In cases of larger IT projects, the chances are that your in-house expert will need to outsource IT help.

 - High level of trust – The expert you employ will have full access to your networks, business premises, etc. This means that there’s a potential security risk, especially if your information falls into the wrong hands.

-- Resistance to keep up with the changes – In some cases, the in-house service expert will resist to keep up with the changes.
+- Resistance to keep up with the changes – In some cases, the in-house service expert will resist keeping up with the changes.
 This means that they will want to change the infrastructure you’ve been creating for years.
-If you want to ensure your company’s long-term survival, you need to leave the sentimentality at your doorstep.
+If you want to ensure your company’s long-term survival, you need to leave sentimentality at your doorstep.